 As a catalyst for producing directional change, you will be faced with the challenge of managing resistance to change.
 Overcoming this may be sold one person at a time and combine a number of options to include:

-- Negotiating with key players for resources, for changes in procedures, and to resolve conflict.
+- Negotiating with key players for resources, changes in procedures, and resolving conflict.

 - Identifying potential coalitions and balancing conflicting goals and perceptions